SequenceComparison/hattorijaponic/README.md

 # CLDF Dataset derived from Hattori's "Japanese Dialects" from 1973

+## How to cite

+If you use these data please cite
-Cite the source dataset as
+- the original source
   > Hattori, S. (1973): Japanese dialects.
 In: Diachronic, areal and typological linguistics.
 Edited by H. M. Hoenigswald and R. H. Langacre.
 368-400.
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

+## Description

 This dataset is licensed under a CC-By-4.0 license